Amizx2/Key-for-toggling-speed-the-playback-on-YouTube/README.md

 ### Be sure to select "Automatically execute a custom script if YouTube is loaded in the tab":
 ![image](https://github.com/user-attachments/assets/2778d6e0-a504-4754-9f42-2c9ff627529b)

+### Alternative Method Without Enhancer for YouTube
+Install the [Resource Override](https://github.com/kylepaulsen/ResourceOverride?tab=readme-ov-file) extension.
+Open its settings, click "Add Rule," and select "Inject File."
+Ensure that the File Type is set to "JS" and Inject into is set to "Head."

+Click on "Edit File" and paste the code from [this file](https://github.com/Amizx2/Enhancer-for-YouTube-toggle-switch-speed/blob/main/toggle%20speed).
+Then, click "Save & Close."

+In the "Tab URL" field, enter "https://www.youtube.com*" (without quotes).

 ### How to customize for yourself: